Suprada-2002/springboot-skeleton/mvc-notes/CollectionFramework/Collection_Intro.md

 > Vector & Stack are legacy classes.
 They were already available from java v1. and later added to collection.

 ## 2. Map Interface
-- represent value as key-value pair.
+- Represent value as key-value pair.
 a.
 HashMap class
 - Linked HashMap
 b.
 WeakHashMap class